spotnik-ham/etc/README.md

 # etc
 spotnik configuration files

-please look at /etc/spotnik/readme.md for instructions
+please look at /etc/spotnik/readme.md

+to install go to / and git clone